 All proposals recommended for funding which involve a clinical trial will be double-checked for potential overlaps using WHO trials before the communication of any funding decision.
 Consequently, a funding recommendation may not be taken forward if a major overlap is identified at this stage.
 It is therefore important that applicants highlight any potential overlaps prior to consideration by the funding committee.

-- Describe the evidence that provides proof of concept in man for your research.
+- Describe the evidence that provides proof of concept in humans for your research.
 Please ensure you include references on proof of concept in your bibliography.
 More information about what proof of concept is required can be found in the EME remit.

 - Explain how your research fits into the EME remit and the call to which you are applying.